 We handle the legals so you can focus on scaling up 😎 Learn More

-Setting Up & Managing Your Board: A Guide for Startups and Scaleups
+Setup a Board: A Guide for Startups and Scaleups on Setting up and Managing Your Board

-Setting Up & Managing Your Board: A Guide for Startups and Scaleups
+Setup a Board: A Guide for Startups and Scaleups on Setting up and Managing Your Board

-Establishing or setting up and managing a board of directors is a crucial step for startups and scaleups in Australia.
+Establishing and managing a board of directors is a crucial step for startups and scaleups in Australia.
 As your business grows, the need for strategic guidance and governance becomes increasingly vital.
-This article explores the key aspects of setting up and managing your board, focusing on legal obligations, governance frameworks, and the role of directors from a commercial lawyer’s perspective.
+This article explores the key aspects of how to setup a board and manage it effectively, focusing on legal obligations, governance frameworks, and the role of directors from a commercial lawyer’s perspective.

 Why You Need To Setup a Board